 We operate a cashless catering system, which means that our pupils do not need to bring money into school on a daily basis, with the exception of the first day in September when a set menu will be available for our Year 7 pupils just as it is on their transition day in June.
-This will cost £3, and it will be helpful if they could bring the correct change.
+This will cost £3, and it will be helpful if they could "The canteen has a bring the correct change.